Protecting Water in San José, Costa Rica

-The Greater San José Metropolitan Area — a landscape larger than New York City — is home to millions of people, as well as the largest industrial area in Costa Rica.
-The landscape generates roughly $110 million in annual revenue from the agricultural industry alone.
+The Greater San José Metropolitan Area — a landscape larger than New York City — is home to millions of people and the largest industrial area in Costa Rica.
+The landscape generates roughly $110 million in annual revenue from the agricultural industry.
 The capital’s residents and industry depend on the Grande and Virilla River catchment as an essential source of water.
 However, high population growth, poor urban planning, and changing land uses have degraded this water source, transforming the basin into one of the most polluted in Central America, with the highest level of water stress in Costa Rica.
-Urgent action is needed to stop the deterioration of San Jose’s water sources.

 Using LandScale to Support Collaborative Action

-The action plan also promotes soil and agroforestry management practices in prioritized coffee plantations to help protect and restore water sources.
-Implementing agroforestry and soil management practices reduces sediment and nutrients in water recharge areas, thus decreasing water treatment costs downstream.
-This also encourages the slow release of water during dry seasons, which is critical for water providers to maintain continuous supply at a reasonable cost.
-Reducing soil erosion also fixes nitrogen in soils, making it available for coffee production and improving coffee yields.
+Based on the assessment, partners identified coffee plantations in high-impact areas in the landscape to introduce soil and agroforestry management practices.
+Implementing these practices will reduce sediment and nutrients in water recharge areas, thus decreasing water treatment costs downstream.
+Improved soil and agroforestry will also encourage the slow release of water during dry seasons, which is critical for water providers to maintain continuous supply at a reasonable cost.

 Tracking Progress and Impact

-Consumers worldwide are increasingly demanding proof that the products they buy are good for people and the planet.
-Using LandScale, landscape stakeholders can credibly report their contributions to improving the sustainability of the landscape surrounding San José and communicate confidently on their progress in global sustainability programs.
+Water companies will use assessment results to gain support for the tariff and provide evidence to their customers that the tariff contributes to improvements in restoration.
+Using LandScale, landscape stakeholders, such as livestock and coffee farmers, can also credibly report their contributions to improving the sustainability of the landscape and communicate confidently on their progress in global sustainability programs.